andreipfeiffer/manifesto/README.md

 - 🎯 **Short and concise title**
   Treat Issues like functions or [commits](#-commits).
 Their title should clearly and concisely communicate the problem.
 You have plenty of space to add lengthy descriptions and explanations in the body.

+- 🏷 **Use labels for categorization**
+  Labels are a great way to add predefined context to Issues, to keep the title concise.

 - 🐞 **Bugs should have a test case**
   Before you create a bug issue, make sure that bug is reproducible in certain situations.
 When you report a bug, it's necessary to include all the details required for somebody else to be able to reproduce it: